 - From Australia: expect a travel time of at least 24 hours to fly from Australia to the UK, with at least one stop along the way.
 Qantas now transits in Dubai whilst other carriers transit in large Asian hubs such as Singapore or Hong Kong.
 Flights from Australia to the UK are expensive at this time of year ($2000-2500 AUD return)

 - Ferry: Putting your car on the ferry and driving to Silverstone is also an option, particularly if you are camping near the track.
 Dover is also well-connected with London train stations, and Silverstone can be reached within a few hours of docking.
 A return ticket on the Calais-Dover ferry for two passengers with a car costs from €160 with P&O Ferries.

-Getting to Silverstone by train
+Trains to Silverstone

-If you opt to stay in London, it’s a good idea to stay close to Euston Station, which has fast connections to Milton Keynes and Northampton – the closest large stations to the circuit.
+- If you opt to stay in London, it’s a good idea to stay close to Euston Station, which has fast connections to Milton Keynes and Northampton – the closest large stations to the circuit.
 Trains to Northampton are normally direct and take around one hour; return tickets from £15 if booked in advance.
 Trains to Milton Keynes Central can take as little as 30 minutes and cost about the same when booked in advance.
 Trains to Banbury are also worth considering; you will get a little closer to the circuit, but trains take longer (90 minutes from Euston).
 To check times, fares and book your tickets, visit National Rail.

 - Taxis are also readily available to take you from the train station to the circuit – you shouldn’t pay more than £35 GBP for a one-way trip between from Silverstone and Banbury, Northampton or Milton Keynes train stations.
 Stick to licenced vehicles and steer clear of private minicabs if possible.

 Driving to Silverstone

-Silverstone sits between the M1 and the M40 motorways, both of which head out of London and connect with Oxford and Birmingham (M40 – near junction 10) and Milton Keynes and Northampton (M1 – junction 15a).
+- Silverstone sits between the M1 and the M40 motorways, both of which head out of London and connect with Oxford and Birmingham (M40 – near junction 10) and Milton Keynes and Northampton (M1 – junction 15a).
 Access to the track is from the Dadford Road which runs north from Buckingham and south from the A43 and Silverstone village.
 The journey should take 90 minutes from London, 60 minutes from Birmingham, 45 minutes from Oxford and 30 minutes from Northampton.
 Traffic on Grand Prix weekend can add to these journey times significantly, however.

 - Trackside Parking: The organizers have improved trackside parking with new layouts and better drainage after heavy rains in 2011 caused havoc.
 For fans sitting in the grandstands on the western side of the circuit such as Luffield or Abbey, the official trackside carpark is your best bet.
 If you are in one of the grandstands on the eastern side of the circuit, such as Copse or Becketts, then the closest parking is at Whittlebury Park.
 Try to arrive early (particularly on the weekend) to avoid the inevitable queues down the winding country lanes.
 Parking tickets cost £65 for 3 days (£15 for Friday / £25 for Saturday / £50 for Sunday) and can be purchased together with your tickets.
 All parking tickets MUST be pre-booked (e.g. when buying your race tickets).
 You won’t get into the circuit if you haven’t already bought a a parking ticket, and could pay a fine.
 (Motorbike parking is provided free of charge.)

 - Park and Ride: If you want to avoid the traffic jams coming into and out of the circuit (particularly on race day) and save yourself some money on the high cost of trackside parking, then Park & Ride is worth considering.
 The two locations are not determined yet for 2017, but will be next to the M1 and M40 (previous locations were Hedges Airfield and Sixfields Stadium respectively).
 Three-day park and ride tickets cost £25, less than half the price of trackside parking (and without the traffic!)
 Single-day tickets are £15.
 Regular free shuttle buses take fans to the circuit and back each day.